What is ASP.NET?

 InitComplete: This event is raised after all initializations of a page and its controls have been completed.

-Load(PageLoad): Page load event is generally used to check postback and then sets control properties appropriately.
+Load(PageLoad): The page load event is generally used to check postback and then sets control properties appropriately.
 After this event, the load event of child control is called.

 LoadComplete: At this event, all controls are loaded even after additional processing can be done here.